Statement of Best Practice

 Review Arrangements

 Once a piece of work has started, we maintain regular contact with clients by telephone, post, e-mail and, where required, via review meetings.
-We also discuss projects among our Directors and Consultants, in order to draw on the full pool of knowledge and experience available to us.
+We also discuss projects among our Director and Consultants, in order to draw on the full pool of knowledge and experience available to us.
 Work is monitored against agreed outputs and time-scales, while maintaining a degree of flexibility to take account of unforeseen eventualities.

 Delivery and Output Evaluation

-The future of our work - and our livelihoods - depend on getting positive results for clients.
+The future of our work - and our livelihoods - depends on getting positive results for clients.
 Without this, we would not survive in today's highly competitive consultancy market.
 As a result, our key focus is on successful interventions.

 Both during and after any intervention, we seek client feedback in a number of ways.
-As described above, we maintain regular client contact during an intervention.
+As described above, we seek to maintain regular client contact during an assignment.
 At the end of it, we provide clients with a feedback form and also seek to remain in contact after the work has finished.
 We do this in order to know what has been effective (and what has not worked so well) and to gain a full evaluation of the impact of our work, which may take some months or even years to establish fully (e.g. where we have helped a client to set up a new fundraising programme).

 Continuous Improvement